chanzer0/MLB-DFS-Tools/README.md

     },
     "min_lineup_salary": 49200,
     "max_pct_off_optimal": 0.2,
-    "pct_field_using_stacks" : 0.75  // this sets 75% of the field to use stacking -- the higher this number is the more complext the problem becomes and the longer it takes lineups to be generated.
+    "pct_field_using_stacks" : 0.75  // this sets 75% of the field to use stacking -- the higher this number is the more complex the problem becomes and the longer it takes lineups to be generated., "default_hitter_var" : 0.5, // factor to mutliply a player's projection by if the stddev of their projection is not provided or found
+    "default_pitcher_var" : 0.3 // factor to mutliply a hitter's projection by if the stddev of their projection is not provided or found

 }
 ```